 |Planning Approved||December 2017|

-Located in a borough with a strong Metroland legacy, Aperture Works’ ‘woodland landscape’ character aims to bring the countryside back into the town, through connection to 1.21 hectares of public realm which incorporates the area’s proposed green link.
+Located in a borough with a strong Metroland legacy, Aperture Works’ ‘woodland landscape’ character aims to bring the countryside back into the town through a connection to 1.21 hectares of public realm which incorporates the area’s proposed green link.

 Seeking to strengthen this unique sense of place, the masterplan works to preserve and integrate key historic features, such as the Kodak chimney.
 In drawing on the area’s heritage, the residential blocks are not only characterised by an industrial material palette, but are also influenced by the towns’ residential vernacular, creating a familiar and welcoming environment.